DestinyVolt/D-D/Others/OnePlayer/Tia.md

 ### Level 7 Arcane Rogue
 +4 to hit, DC 12 \
 Cantrips: Booming Blade, Prestidigitation, Mage Hand \
-1st (4): Silvery Barbs, Sleep, Find Familiar \
+1st (4): Silvery Barbs, Sleep, ~~Find Familiar~~ \
-2nd (2): Invisiblity, Suggestion
+2nd (2): Invisiblity, Suggestion, Enlarge / Reduce

 Cunning Action: You can Dash, Disengage, Hide, or Steady your Aim as a bonus action. \
 Uncanny Dodge: You can use your reaction to halve damage from an attack. \
 Evasion: When forced to make a Dex save to take half damage, you take half damage on failure and no damage on success.

 #### Draconic Abilities
-Draconic Roar: Prof/Day Advantage \
+Draconic Roar: Prof/Day Advantage BA \
 Draconic Ancestry: Advantage vs Frighten/Charm \
 Dark Dragonmark: Green Flame Blade, Shield \
-Gift of the Chromatic Dragon: Prof / Day Resistance to Elements, 1 / Day +1d4 Elemental damage
+Gift of the Chromatic Dragon: Prof / Day Resistance to Elements, 1 / Day +1d4 Elemental damage \
+Resilience (CON): Proficiency in CON Saves

 #### Inventory
 ✯✯✯ [Soul of the Dragon Queen (Artifact)](https://github.com/DestinyVolt/D-D/blob/master/Others/OnePlayer/artifact.md) \
-Treasure Eaten: 16666gp \
+Treasure Eaten: 30716gp \
-Coin: 100gp, 7sp, 0cp \
+Coin: 147gp, 8sp, 0cp \
-Experience: 31,850 (Next Level: 34,000) \
+Experience: 39750 (Next Level: 48,000) \
 Kills: -

+Sunstone (15ft sunlight?) \
+Eyes of Minute Seeing (2500gp)

 Consumables: \
 4x potion of healing \
 a vial of antivenom

 #### Future ASI Levels:
+2x at 8
+16
 18

 ### Adventures: